GC-DRI/R/sections/02-functions.md

 overview of how to ask good questions in forums like stackoverflow.
 Google has another [good blog
 post](https://webmasters.googleblog.com/2010/09/tips-for-getting-help-with-your-site.html)
-that should get you started asking good questions\!
+that should get you started asking good questions!

 ### More help resources